Betty Broderick: Murders

-Trials
+Trials and imprisonment

-Criminal Defense Attorney Jack Early represented Broderick at trial.
+Criminal defense attorney Jack Early represented Broderick at trial.
 Kerry Wells prosecuted for the State of California.
-Broderick's defense was that she had been a battered wife, claiming that she was driven over the edge by years of psychological, physical, and mental abuse at the hands of her ex-husband.
-Wells portrayed Broderick as a murderer who planned and schemed to kill her ex-husband and argued to the jury that Broderick was not a battered woman.
+Broderick's defense claimed that she was a battered wife driven over the edge by years of psychological, physical, and mental abuse inflicted by her ex-husband.
+Wells portrayed Broderick as a murderer who planned and schemed to kill her ex-husband, arguing that Broderick was not a battered woman.

-Forensic psychiatrist and criminologist Dr. Park Dietz, for the prosecution, used the analysis of Dr. Melvin Goldzband, who previously worked on the case for the prosecution.
-Dietz said Broderick has histrionic and narcissistic personality disorders.
-Goldzband had likewise diagnosed Broderick as "severely narcissistic" and "histrionic," and clinical psychologist Katherine DiFrancesca, testifying for the defense, concluded Broderick was "histrionic" with "narcissistic features".
+The prosecution's forensic psychiatrist and criminologist, Dr. Park Dietz, used the analysis of Dr. Melvin Goldzband, who had previously worked on the case.
+Dietz testified that Broderick had histrionic and narcissistic personality disorders, stating that Goldzband had described her as "severely narcissistic" and "histrionic".
+Clinical psychologist Katherine DiFrancesca, testifying for the defense, similarly concluded Broderick was "histrionic" with "narcissistic features".

 The lead detective in the case was Terry DeGelder of San Diego Homicide, who provided testimony for the prosecution.

 Broderick's first trial ended with a hung jury when two of the jurors held out for manslaughter, citing lack of intent.
 A mistrial was declared by Judge Thomas J. Whelan.
-Betty Broderick was retried a year later with the same defense attorney and prosecutor.
-The second trial was essentially a replay of the first trial.
-Prosecutor Wells was successful the second time around; the jury returned a verdict of two counts of second-degree murder.
-Broderick was sentenced to two consecutive terms of 15 years to life plus two years for illegal use of a firearm, the maximum under the law.
-She has been incarcerated since the day she committed the murders.
+Betty Broderick was re-tried a year later with the same defense attorney and prosecutor.
+The second trial was, essentially, a redux of the first.
+At the conclusion of the second trial, the jury returned a verdict of guilty on two counts of second-degree murder.

+Broderick was sentenced to two consecutive terms of 15 years to life, the maximum sentence under the law, plus two years for the illegal use of a firearm.
+She was incarcerated from the day she committed the murders until her death in 2026.

-Broderick is serving her sentence at the California Institution for Women (CIW), in Chino, California.
+At the time of her death, Broderick was serving her sentence at the California Institution for Women (CIW) in Chino, California.
 In January 2010, her first request for parole was denied by the Board of Parole Hearings because she neither showed remorse nor acknowledged wrongdoing.
 She was again denied parole in January 2017.
-She will not be eligible again until January 2032, at which date she will be 84 years old.
+She would not have been eligible for parole again until January 2032, when she would have been 84 years old.

 In popular culture

 An article about Broderick's case in the Los Angeles Times Magazine led to the production of a television film called (Part 1) A Woman Scorned: The Betty Broderick Story, and (Part 2) Her Final Fury: Betty Broderick, The Last Chapter (1992), where Meredith Baxter portrayed Betty, Stephen Collins portrayed Dan, and Michelle Johnson portrayed Linda Kolkena.
-Baxter received an Emmy Award nomination for her portrayal of Broderick.
-The murder was also dramatized in the season 4 episode of Deadly Women, titled "Till Death Do Us Part."
+Baxter received nominations for both an Emmy Award and an American Television Award for her portrayals of Broderick.
+The murder was dramatized in the season 4 episode of Deadly Women, titled "Till Death Do Us Part".

 Both before and after Broderick's trials, her story was dramatized across the United States.
-Broderick granted numerous television and magazine interviews.
-She appeared on The Oprah Winfrey Show twice, Hard Copy, 20/20, and Headliners and Legends.
+Broderick herself also granted numerous television and magazine interviews.
+She appeared on The Oprah Winfrey Show, Hard Copy, 20/20, and Headliners and Legends.